 And this is where some people will object: why believe in any intrinsic properties?
 Indeed, why believe in anything but the physical, “reflective”, (purportedly) non-phenomenal properties described above?

-To me, as well as to David Pearce, this latter claim is self-undermining and senseless; like a person reading from a book who claims that the paper of the book they are reading from does not exist, only the text does.
+To me, as well as to David Pearce (and Galen Strawson and many others), this latter claim is self-undermining and senseless; like a person reading from a book who claims that the paper of the book they are reading from does not exist, only the text does.
 All these modes of modeling mentioned above, including all that we deem knowledge of “the physical” are phenomenal.
 The science we call “physics” is itself, to the extent it is known by anyone, found in consciousness.
 It is a particular mode of phenomenal modeling of the world, and thus to deny the existence of the phenomenal is also to deny the existence of our knowledge of “physics”.

 These are different, yet valid ways of describing aspects of our mind-brains.
-Yet like the descriptions of different aspects of an ear mentioned above, these “physical” descriptions, while all perfectly valid, still do not tell us anything about their intrinsic nature.
+Yet like the descriptions of different aspects of an ear mentioned above, these “physical” descriptions, while all perfectly valid, still do not tell us anything about the intrinsic nature of the mind-brain.
 And according to David Pearce, the intrinsic nature of that which we (validly) describe in physical terms as “your brain” is your conscious mind itself.
 The apparent multitude of aspects of that which we recognize as “brains” and “ears” are just different modes of conscious modeling of an intrinsically monist, i.e. experiential, reality.